Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 ## Example of text code output with the provided test image

+The 160*144 test image, supposed to fill a complete Game Boy Screen (90 unique tiles).
 ![](/Test_image.png)

 The tilemap is presented with one width of screen (20 tiles or 160*8 pixels) per line of data but GBDK does not care, it's just for ease of reading.